-Great!
 If you already have a design for your project, send me an email with the details, along with a .pdf or .ai file of your design.
 In order to take full advantage of the process of letterpress printing, certain adjustments may need to be made to the design and/or paper choice.
-We will work together to get your idea into a format that will work well for letterpress and print beautifully.
+We can work together to create something that will work well for letterpress and print beautifully.

 I’d like custom letterpress business cards/invitations/notes, but I don’t have a design yet.

 I’m happy to connect you with a designer with letterpress experience who can help you with your design, just drop me a line.

 There are a wide variety of papers that work well for letterpress printing, depending on the desired results.
 Cotton papers, like Crane's Lettra, will show the impression of the type or image, and smooth papers, like most of the lines from French Paper Co., will optimize ink coverage.
 I have many samples to choose from, including coasters and envelopes, and will work with you to find the paper that will enhance your prints.

 Ink can be custom-mixed to match any Pantone color.